aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-xps/_index.md

 weight: 70
 url: /nodejs-java/convert-powerpoint-to-xps/
 keywords: "PPT, PPTX to XPS"
-description: "Convert PowerPoint PPT(X) to XPS in Java"
+description: "Convert PowerPoint PPT(X) to XPS in Javascript"
 ---

 ## **About XPS**